zARODz11z/Flixter/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+-My emulator at one point would just not run, it was frustrating but I figurered it out.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing